GandhiCloudLab/ibm-container-registry/02-push-image-to-registry/readme.md

 # Push Image to IBM Container Registry

 Images can be pushed to container registry in many ways.
+Lets follow this way for now.

-### 1. Push image via Docker Push
+### Push image via Docker Push

 #### Login into ibmcloud and docker.